apache/horaedb-docs/docs/src/en/design/architecture.md

-# Introduction to CeresDB's Architecture
+# Introduction to HoraeDB's Architecture

 ## Target

-- Provide the overview of CeresDB to the developers who want to know more about CeresDB but have no idea where to start.
+- Provide the overview of HoraeDB to the developers who want to know more about HoraeDB but have no idea where to start.
-- Make a brief introduction to the important modules of CeresDB and the connections between these modules but details about their implementations are not be involved.
+- Make a brief introduction to the important modules of HoraeDB and the connections between these modules but details about their implementations are not be involved.

 ## Motivation

-CeresDB is a timeseries database (**TSDB**).
-However, CeresDB's goal is to handle both timeseries and analytic workloads compared with the classic TSDB, which usually have a poor performance in handling analytic workloads.
+HoraeDB is a timeseries database (**TSDB**).
+However, HoraeDB's goal is to handle both timeseries and analytic workloads compared with the classic TSDB, which usually have a poor performance in handling analytic workloads.

 In the classic timeseries database, the `Tag` columns (InfluxDB calls them `Tag` and Prometheus calls them `Label`) are normally indexed by generating an inverted index.
 However, it is found that the cardinality of `Tag` varies in different scenarios.
 And in some scenarios the cardinality of `Tag` is very high (we name this case after analytic workload), and it takes a very high cost to store and retrieve the inverted index.
 On the other hand, it is observed that scanning+pruning often used by the analytical databases can do a good job to handle such analytic workload.

-The basic design idea of CeresDB is to adopt a hybrid storage format and the corresponding query method for a better performance in processing both timeseries and analytic workloads.
+The basic design idea of HoraeDB is to adopt a hybrid storage format and the corresponding query method for a better performance in processing both timeseries and analytic workloads.

 ## Architecture